 THE MAGIC OF FREE WRITING

 Set an alarm for 3, 5, 7, or 15 minutes, then go crazy.
-Just write anything that cross your mind about the thing you want to write about.
+Just write anything that crosses your mind about the thing you want to write about.
 Don’t stop.
 Don’t think.
 Just be honest.
 Following the advice of Natalie Goldberg, start with: I want to write about… and keep going.
-If the things you write turn out to be strange, chaotic, or don’t make sense, you’re doing it right.
+If the things you write turn out to be strange, chaotic or don’t make sense, you’re doing it right.
 Keep going.
-If you’re feeling like going too far out of track, write another line of I want to write about… and keep writing.
+If you’re feeling like going too far off-track, write another line of I want to write about… and keep writing.